stabix/stabix/doc/slip_transmission.rst

     .. math:: GSF = \vec d \cdot g \sigma g \cdot \vec n
         :label: generalized_schmid_factor

   :math:`\vec n` and :math:`\vec d` are respectively the slip plane normals and the slip directions of the slip system.
 The :math:`g` is the orientation matrix for a given crystal.

-  The |matlab| function used to calculate the generalized Schmid factor is: `generalized_schmid_factor.m <https://github.com/stabix/stabix/tree/master/crystal_plasticity/generalized_schmid_factor.m>`_
+  The |matlab| function used to calculate the generalized Schmid factor is:
+  `generalized_schmid_factor.m <https://github.com/stabix/stabix/tree/master/crystal_plasticity/generalized_schmid_factor.m>`_

 * **Resolved Shear Stress** (:math:`\tau`) [#Lee_1989]_, [#Lee_1990_1]_, [#Lee_1990_2]_, [#Clark_1992]_, [#Lagow_2001]_, [#Bieler_2009]_,  [#Dewald1_2007]_, [#Dewald2_2007]_ and [#Dewald3_2011]_

   The resolved shear stress :math:`\tau` acting on the outgoing slip system from the piled-up dislocations should be maximized.
   This criterion considers the local stress state.

   The resolved shear stress on the grain boundary should be minimized.

   For Shi and Zikry, the ratio of the resolved shear stress to the reference shear stress of the outgoing slip system (stress ratio) should be greater than a critical value (which is approximately 1) [#Shi_2011]_.

   For Li et al. and Gao et al. the resolved shear stress acting on the incoming dislocation on the slip plane must be larger than the critical penetration stress.
   From the energy point of view, only when the work by the external force on the incoming dislocation is greater than the summation of the GB energy and strain energy of GB dislocation debris, it is possible that the incoming dislocation can penetrate through the GB [#Li_2009]_ and [#Gao_2011]_.

   It is possible to assess the shear stress from the geometrical factor :math:`N` (Livingston and Chamlers) :

     .. math:: \tau_{\text{in}} = \tau_{\text{out}} * N
         :label: shear_stress_n_factor

   Where :math:`\tau_{\text{out}}` is the shear stress at the head of the accumulated dislocations in their slip plane and :math:`\tau_{\text{in}}` is the shear acting on the incoming slip system [#LivingstonChalmers_1957]_, [#HookHirth_1967_1]_ and [#HookHirth_1967_2]_.

-  The |matlab| function used to calculate the resolved shear stress is: `resolved_shear_stress.m <https://github.com/stabix/stabix/tree/master/crystal_plasticity/resolved_shear_stress.m>`_
+  The |matlab| function used to calculate the resolved shear stress is:
+  `resolved_shear_stress.m <https://github.com/stabix/stabix/tree/master/crystal_plasticity/resolved_shear_stress.m>`_

 Combination of Criteria
 -------------------------

 * **Geometrical function weighted by the accumulated shear stress or the Schmid factor** [#Bieler_2014]_ :

-Bieler et al. proposed to weight slip transfer parameters by the sum of accumulated shear :math:`\gamma_{\text{out}}` on each slip system, knowing the local stress tensor.
+Bieler et al. proposed to weight slip transfer parameters by the sum of accumulated shear :math:`\gamma` on each slip system, knowing the local stress tensor.
 This leads to the following shear-informed version of a slip transfer parameter:

     .. math:: m_{\gamma}^{'} = {{\sum_{\alpha} \sum_{\beta} m_{\alpha\beta}^{'} \left(\gamma^{\alpha} \gamma^{\beta} \right)} \over {\sum_{\alpha} \sum_{\beta} \left(\gamma^{\alpha} \gamma^{\beta} \right)}}
         :label: shear_weighted_mprime